burlachenkok/python_scripts_snippets/README.md

 # python_scripts_snippets

 This is a collection of various code snippets for Python language.
+Description:
+*system/ -- system relative scripts